Hot Lotto Review

 The Smoke in Hot Lotto

-In Hot Lotto’s rules and regulations, there is an interesting little caveat where they say that if the entries (sales generated) do not equate to a specific percentage, the prizes might be smaller than the published amounts.
+There is an interesting little caveat in Hot Lotto’s rules and regulations where they say that if the entries (sales generated) do not equate to a specific percentage, the prizes might be smaller than the published amounts.
 They provide the example of the second-tier prize in that it ‘could’ be only $27,000 for a flat lottery line win or $81,000 for a ‘sizzler’ add on.
 It doesn’t appear this has happened – yet.

 |Numbers Matched||Prize||Sizzler Prize||Odds of Winning|